-Figure 6.
-Mean daily water temperature (°C) of the Lower Columbia River in 2016.
+Figure 5.
+Mean daily water temperature (°C) of the Lower Columbia River in 2017.
 Data was recorded at locations of HLK (rkm 0.1), Kootenay (rkm 10.5), Kinnaird (rkm 13.4), Genelle (rkm 26.0), Rivervale (rkm 35.8) and Waneta (rkm 56.0).
 Missing data is due to lost or damaged temperature loggers.
-Vertical solid and dashed lines represent estimated first and last spawning dates at Waneta and Kinnaird, respectively.
-Estimated spawning duration is based on the developmental stage of collected fertilized eggs (BC Hydro 2017) and/or larvae.
-No embryos or larvae were collected downstream of Arrow Lakes Generating Station.
+Vertical solid and dashed lines represent estimated first and last spawning dates at Waneta and ALH, respectively.
+Estimated spawning duration is based on the developmental stage of collected embryos (BC Hydro 2018) and/or larvae.
+One embryo captured at Kinnaird was developmentally staged and estimated to have been fertilized on July 10.